triflicacid/py-lambda-calculus/README.md

 The following options are available:

-- `--output-raw` - output each statement pre-evaluation, default `false`.
+- `--output-raw` - output each statement pre-evaluation.
+- `--no-force-eval` - do not force evaluation (still evaluates where possible).
+- `--no-eval-ops` - skip evaluation of operators.
+- `--eval-step` - evaluate in steps, rather than in one go.

 # Syntax